Scientists for Labour

-Scientists for Labour is a socialist society affiliated to the British Labour Party.
+Scientists for Labour (SfL) is a socialist society affiliated to the British Labour Party.
 It is open to supporters of the Labour Party interested or involved in UK science and technology.
 Notable patrons include the Nobel Prize winning geneticist, Sir Paul Nurse FRS, the businessman and Chancellor of the University of Cambridge, Lord David Sainsbury, and the former Prime Minister, Dr. Gordon Brown.
-Its stated aims are to be a strong political voice for science, to improve the understanding of science within the Labour Party and nationally, and to advise the parliamentary Labour Party on science policy issues.
+Its stated aims are to be a strong political voice for science, to improve the understanding of science within the Labour Party and nationally, and to advise the parliamentary Labour Party and Party front bench leadership on science policy issues.
 SfL organise a range of events, including panel discussions, networking meetings, and collaboration.